Layouts

 topnav

-summary.mq used for these examples
+navigation.mq used for these examples

 [Home](index.mq)

-User Guide # only in sidebar
+User Guide

-[Quick Start ➽](quickstart.mq)
+[Quick Start](quickstart.mq)

 [Create Website](create.mq)

-[Docs](docs.mq)Shared shell: index.html and index.js
+[Docs](docs.mq)Shared shell: common.css, index.html, and index.js

 layouts/index.html